cosmosone/cosmos-prd-generator/README.md

 ## Acknowledgments

 - Built using the Anthropic Claude API
-- Inspired by the Cosmos Pattern for clean architecture
+- Inspired by Clean Architecture principles for modular software design